Best Family-Friendly Restaurants with Play Areas in...

 For more ideas on local experiences, check the Destination Vancouver visitor guide for the wider region's offerings.

-Summary: Pairing a meal at a Coquitlam restaurant with a play area with nearby family activities creates an efficient and enjoyable outing.
+Summary: Pairing a Tri-Cities family meal with nearby activities creates an efficient and enjoyable outing.
 Before dinner, visit Lafarge Lake or Blue Mountain Park to tire kids out.
-After a meal at C Market Cafe, explore Austin Avenue shops; after Rocky Point Ice Cream, walk around Rocky Point Park.
+After Rocky Point Ice Cream, walk around Rocky Point Park; a meal near Coquitlam Centre puts you by the mall and Lafarge Lake.
 Aligning your visit with seasonal events like the Lafarge Lake Christmas lights or summer concerts maximizes the value of your family time outside the home.

 Key Takeaway